rdpate/pyr/readme.md

         import sys, re, whatever
         return pyr.interact(opts, args, locals())

-(Save the code as a module and use Pyr to run the function.)
+Save the code as a module and tell Pyr about it with a stub (eg. ~/bin/pyr):

+    #!/bin/sh -ue
+    exec .../pyr -p.../contains-above-module --interact=MODULE:custom_console "$@"

 ## Project Pyr